oZelloX/QA-portfolio-/projects/facebook/manual/registration/functional/test_cases/README.md

   Checking visual clarity and compliance with accessibility standards (e.g. WCAG 2.1), including sufficient contrast and non-color-based indicators.

 These enhancements aim to ensure an inclusive, user-friendly registration experience across all accessibility needs.

+# Functional Testing – Facebook Registration

+## Scope
+Functional testing of the Facebook registration page, covering validation logic, form input behavior, and navigation between screens.

+## Coverage Strategy
+- Equivalence Partitioning and Boundary Value Analysis for age and input constraints
+- Positive and negative test cases for all required fields
+- Navigation and UI behavior verification

+## Design Notes
+- Representative values (e.g., 15, 50) were added to broaden test coverage
+- Similar test cases were grouped to avoid redundancy
+- Steps written in concise format to reflect typical project documentation